Avator Bag Usability Study

 Key Insights

-After completing the affinity maps for both bags, we extracted key observations and identified a primary finding for each task participants were asked to complete.
+After completing the affinity maps for both bags, we pulled out the most important observations and identified a primary finding for each task participants were asked to complete.
 We then compiled these insights, along with supporting quotes from participants, into a presentation deck.

 My teammate and I presented the deck to the shareholders of the project, including members of the Industrial Design team and the Accessory team.